seqan/seqan3/doc/about/api/index.md

   -# **Do not depend on entities marked as "experimental" or "no-api"**.
 Major changes to the library like new modules
      are often first marked as experimental within a minor release cycle.
 This means we do not guarantee stability until the next minor release happens and the experimental flag is removed in favour of the stable flag.
-     Some entities in namespace `seqan3` are permanently marked as "NOAPI" which designates them as subject to unannounced change.
+     Some entities in namespace `seqan3` are permanently marked as "no-api" which designates them as subject to unannounced change.
 In addition, all entities in **core** and **utility** are always marked "no-api".
 This is the case for auxiliary data structures (usually in `seqan3::detail`) that are needed for the public API documentation or because they are considered a nice-to-have feature for users.